puppetlabs/puppetlabs-apache/README.md

 ##### `directoryindex`

 Sets the list of resources to look for when a client requests an index of the directory by specifying a '/' at the end of the directory name.
 See the [`DirectoryIndex`][] directive documentation for details.

 Default: `undef`.

 ##### `docroot`

 **Required**.

 Sets the [`DocumentRoot`][] location, from which Apache serves files.

 If `docroot` and [`manage_docroot`][] are both set to `false`, no [`DocumentRoot`][] will be set and the accompanying `<Directory /path/to/directory>` block will not be created.

+Values: A string specifying a directory path.

 ##### `docroot_group`

 Sets group access to the [`docroot`][] directory.

-Valid options: A string representing a system group.
+Values: A string specifying a system group.

 Default: 'root'.

 ##### `docroot_owner`

 Sets individual user access to the [`docroot`][] directory.

-Valid options: A string representing a user account.
+Values: A string specifying a user account.

 Default: 'root'.

 ##### `docroot_mode`

 Sets access permissions for the [`docroot`][] directory, in numeric notation.

-Valid options: A string.
+Values: A string.

 Default: `undef`.

 ##### `manage_docroot`

 Determines whether Puppet manages the [`docroot`][] directory.

-Valid options: Boolean.
+Boolean.
 Default: `true`.

 ##### `error_log`

 Specifies whether `*_error.log` directives should be configured.

-Valid options: Boolean.
+Boolean.
 Default: `true`.

 ##### `error_log_file`